Alexandra Chalupa: 2016 presidential election

-She began warning Ukrainian-American community leaders in January 2016 that Manafort was Russian president Vladimir Putin’s "political brain for manipulating U.S. foreign policy and elections."
-She also shared her concerns with a senior DNC official, saying that a connection between the Trump campaign and Russia would likely mean Manafort would become involved in the election.
-Near the end of March, she visited the Ukrainian embassy in Washington, D.C., to organize an event in June highlighting female Ukrainian leaders.
-While there, she shared her concerns with Ambassador Valeriy Chaly and his aide Oksana Shulyar.
+She began warning Ukrainian-American community leaders and the Executives of the DNC in January 2016 that Manafort was Russian president Vladimir Putin's "political brain for manipulating U.S. foreign policy and elections and her concerns that he was involved in the U.S. election even though he did not publicly join any campaign at that point."
+She shared her concerns with a senior DNC official, saying that a connection between the Trump campaign and Russia would likely mean Manafort would become involved in the election.
+In March, she visited the Ukrainian embassy in Washington, D.C., to organize an event in June highlighting female Ukrainian leaders, Ukrainian culture, and educating about Russia's war.
+She shared her concerns with Ambassador Valeriy Chaly and his aide Oksana Shulyar.